oap-project/oap-tools/docs/Gazelle_on_EMR.md

 6).
 Click **Create cluster**.

-## 2. Using benchmark-tools to easily run TPC-DS with Gazelle
+## 2. Using benchmark-tools to easily run TPC-DS or TPC-H with Gazelle

 You can refer to [benchmark-tool Guide](../dev/integrations/oap/emr/emr-benchmark-tool/README.md) to learn how to use this tool.
 We switch working directory at ```../dev/integrations/oap/emr/emr-benchmark-tool``` and follow next steps.